astardev33/astardev33/README.md

 ## About me

-- I like building practical systems for servers, communities, and gameplay ideas.
+- I like building useful tools and systems for servers, communities, or just fun ideas.
-- I enjoy experimenting with scripts, automation, and backend logic.
+- I enjoy messing around with scripts, automation, and backend stuff.
-- I am always improving my stack and turning random ideas into usable projects.
+- I’m always learning new things and turning random ideas into actual projects.

 ## Tech stack